 Add cooked Italian sausage or sautéed vegetables (such as spinach or mushrooms) for extra flavor and nutrition.
 Substitute penne or rigatoni if ziti is unavailable.
 For a crispier top, broil for 2–3 minutes at the end.

-Save Enjoy one-pan baked ziti fresh from the oven and savor the gooey cheese and tangy tomato sauce.
+Enjoy one-pan baked ziti fresh from the oven and savor the gooey cheese and tangy tomato sauce.
 Leftovers make an excellent next-day lunch.

 Recipe Guide